datacarpentry/semester-biology/about/praise.md

 redirect_from: /praise/
 ---

-> [I] didn’t know anything about programming before and I’m very happy
+> [I] didn't know anything about programming before and I’'m very happy
 > with this class and amazed that I could write something that works.

 > Assignments were helpful, well written, and relevant.
 Lecture was